-Howsoever it is taught in each class each time, it will be clearly detailed on the half-termly curriculum maps which are displayed on the website and any specific or potentially sensitive content shared with parents in advance of the lesson..
+Howsoever it is taught in each class each time, it will be clearly detailed on the half-termly curriculum maps which are displayed on the website and shared with parents.

 E-safety is a special case, which will also be taught regularly throughout the school year, as short reminders and updates as appropriate, when children are using the internet in any lesson.
 There will also be refresher teaching at the start of each academic year (see appendix).